xenanetworks/open-automation-ts-app-doc/docs/source/xoa2544/reference/configurators/test_configurations/test_exe_ctrl.rst

 If enabled the :guilabel:`Speed Reduction Sweep` property will assign a small speed reduction value to each port on a test module, so that each port on the module will get a different value.
 This property is available for Blocks and Mesh topologies.

 If the :guilabel:`Use Port Sync.
-Start` option is checked the :guilabel:`Start` button will activate a synchronized port start mechanism for the ports – if the chassis firmware version supports this feature.
+Start` option is checked the :guilabel:`Start` button will activate a synchronized port start mechanism for the ports - if the chassis firmware version supports this feature.

 The :guilabel:`Port Stagger Steps` property delays start of traffic generation on one port relative to pressing Start button.
 The delay is programmed in steps of 64 microseconds.
 The Port Stagger function will work between ports on test modules installed in the same chassis.
 First port will not be delayed.
-Second port will be delayed with the Port Stagger Steps.
-Third port will be delayed with the Port Stagger Steps * 2.
-Fourth port will be delayed with the Port Stagger Steps * 3 etc. Maximum Port Stagger Steps value for a port is 31250.
-Therefore the programmed Port Stagger Steps must not exceed 31250/(number of ports).
+Second port will be delayed with the ``Port Stagger Steps``.
+Third port will be delayed with the ``Port Stagger Steps x 2``.
+Fourth port will be delayed with the ``Port Stagger Steps x 3``, etc. Maximum Port Stagger Steps value for a port is 31250.
+Therefore the programmed ``Port Stagger Steps`` must not exceed ``31250/(number of ports)``.

 .. note::